freedomofpress/securedrop-workstation-docs/docs/admin/reference/troubleshooting_connection.rst

        qvm-service --enable sd-app SDEXTENDEDTIMEOUT_600
        qvm-shutdown sd-app && sleep 5 && qvm-start sd-app

-4. Start the SecureDrop Client application, like normal
+4. Start the SecureDrop App, like normal

 These instructions will change the sync timeout to 10 minutes.
 If the sync fails to complete in that time, repeat the instructions, replacing the "600"